 What are Muffin Mix Cookies?

 Muffin mix cookies have been around for quite some time.
 I saw this recipe in an old church cookbook dated 1981.
 I changed the recipe a little bit, just based on my preferences.
-I used blueberry flavor and added a lemon glaze because the two flavors really complement each other.
-I just happen to think the glaze gussied them up a bit.
-Gussied up is a southern expression which means "fancy."
+Sometimes, I add a lemon butter glaze to take them way over the top!

 What makes these cookies really stand out is the addition of shredded coconut and chopped pecans.
 The coconut adds a bit more sweetness and wonderful texture to these cookies.